eliezerRevach/hand-gesture-project/README.md

 files:
-createDataForOpenBci - create movement samples made of emg signals, make sure either trained models in folder or to learn on based on camera device
+createDataForOpenBci.py - create movement samples made of emg signals, make sure either trained models in folder or to learn on based on camera device

+to2Darray.py-reshape 1d array to 2d array in wanted size + fixed to a  consistant size, good for later proccesing